wiseodd/wiseodd.github.io/_posts/2016-06-13-parallel-monte-carlo.md

 <h2 class="section-header">Parallel Monte Carlo Simulation</h2>

 Let's try to speed that up by parallelizing it.
 But first we need to modify our `sample()` method so that it won't use the same random seed across all of the processes, as we will get the same "random" results, which would be pointless.
+Calling `np.random.seed()` would do the trick.

 ``` python
 import multiprocessing as mp